• clock icon

 Strategies to Overcome Porta Potty Phobia

 Overcoming the fear of public toilets, also known as phobia of porta potties, requires a multi-faceted approach.
 By implementing various strategies, you can gradually regain control and alleviate your anxiety when faced with restroom situations.
-Following are some effective techniques for coping with porta potty phobia.

 Challenge Irrational Beliefs